-Agriculture Commissioner Steve Troxler inducted three new members into the N.C.
+Agriculture Commissioner Steve Troxler inducted three longtime livestock supporters into the N.C.
 State Fair Livestock Hall of Fame Sunday, Oct.
-14, at the State Fairgrounds.
-The 2012 inductees were Major Bond of Hickory, Charles Myron McCoy of Cove City and Edwin Bruce Shankle II of Polkton.
+18, at the fairgrounds.
+The ceremony honored each person’s outstanding contributions to State Fair supporter, horse and swine programs.